Job prospects Administrative Officer in the London Region

 Job outlook over the next 3 years

-The employment outlook will be fair for Administrative officers (NOC 1221) in the London region for the 2021-2023 period.
+The employment outlook will be moderate for Administrative officers (NOC 1221) in the London region for the 2022-2024 period.

 The following factors contributed to this outlook: